Reynosa

-Reynosa ([rejˈnosa]) is a border city in the northern part of the state of Tamaulipas, in Mexico.
-It is also the municipal seat of Reynosa Municipality.
+Reynosa ([rejˈnosa]) is a border city in the northern part of the state of Tamaulipas, in Mexico which also holds the municipal seat of Reynosa Municipality.

-The city is located on the southern bank of the Rio Grande in the international Reynosa–McAllen metropolitan area, directly across the Mexico–United States border from Hidalgo, Texas.
+The city is located on the southern bank of the Rio Grande in the international Reynosa–McAllen metro area, directly across the Mexican border from Hidalgo, Texas.

-As of 2013, the city of Reynosa has a population of 672,183.
-If the floating population is included in the census count, the population can reach up to approximately 1,000,000.
+As of 2025, the city of Reynosa has a population of 691,557.
+If the floating population is included, the total can reach approximately 1,000,000.